devoteam-g-cloud/userstories-csv-to-jira/README.md

 # CSV to Jira
 Script to create issues and epics in Jira from a spreadsheet filled with User stories, converted to CSV.
-Format was initialized with French headers, can be changed in the code according to your need
+Format was initialized with English headers, can be changed in the code according to your need

 ## Config file
 Copy the `config/__init__template.py` into `config/__init__.py` and fill in the variables required